anti-social/solr-hash-table-field/README.md

 Usage:
 ------

-Put `solr-hash-table-field-0.4.jar` (version can differ) into `lib` directory of your solr collection.
+Copy `dist/solr-hash-table-field-0.4.jar` (version can differ) into `lib` directory of your solr collection.

 Add in solrconfig.xml: